Talk at TEDxCoconutGrove, March 2, 2018:

 FIU Center for Personalized NanoMedicine (CPNM)*

 FIU Center for Personalized NanoMedicine (CPNM) is a research center at the Institute of NeuroImmune Pharmacology of the Department of Immunology at Herbert Wertheim College of Medicine.
 The Center involves researchers at different colleges within FIU and across the globe.
-The main partners are the University of California, Emory University, Miami Children’s Hospital, Cleveland Clinic, and Baptist Hospital.
-The Center’s research has been funded by National Institute of Health (NIH), National Science Foundation (NSF), Department of Defense (DoD), and other state, federal and private foundations.
+The main partners are the University of California, University of Notre Dame, Indiana University, University of Miami, Emory University, Moffitt Cancer Center, Miami Cancer Institute and Baptist Hospital, Miami Children’s Hospital, Feinstein Research Institute, and others.
+The Center’s research has been funded through National Institutes of Health (NIH), National Science Foundation (NSF), Department of Defense (DoD) agencies, Neuroscience Centers of Florida Foundation, and other state, federal and private foundations.

 Nanotechnology for Medicine (Nanomedicine) is one of the most important emerging multi-discipliinary fields of Science and Technology with an emphasis to advance the state of the art in Medicine; the magnitude of its potential impact has been compared with that of Silicon Valley.
 Personalized Nanomedicine aims to tailor medical intervention to patient- and disease-specific needs.
 The focus of the Center is to conduct cross-disciplinary research towards the development of groundbreaking nanomedical devices and systems for superior diagnostics and treatment.
 Our approach is to integrate fundamental knowledge of nanodevice physics and engineering with clinical studies in Miami and across the nation.